department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

 - vaccineCode.text (name)
 - vaccineCode.coding (ICD)
 - location
-  - Looks like .location is implemented as a reference, not just display.
-Looks like it is expecting the location given to be a logical id?
-  - Likely should be a contained Location - JIRA
 - note.text
 - identifier (OID+'.4.349', stationNumber + '.' + id) - JIRA
 - status=completed
 - patient
 - reaction.detail
 - occurrenceDateTime

+should handle Organization and Location the same way everywhere.
+- Should this be just .display, .identifier, contained .reference, or reference to a server managed resource?
+- Looks like .location is implemented as a reference, logical id?

 #### xsl transform